ongr-io/SettingsBundle/Resources/doc/general_settings.rst

 ==================================================
-Enabling and using Common settings functionality
+Enabling and using General settings functionality
 ==================================================

 Introduction